mate-desktop/mate-desktop.org/README.md

 ### Preventing a post from being published

-If you have a post your are working on but do not wish to publish just add **draft** to the list of `tags` in the meta data.
+If you have a post you are working on but do not wish to publish, just add **draft** to the list of `tags` in the meta data.
 Posts tagged as *draft* will not be published.

 ## Contributing a translation

-To contribute a translated page or blog post the mate-desktop.org website do the
+To contribute a translated page or blog post to the mate-desktop.org website do the following:
-following:

   * [Fork](https://help.github.com/articles/fork-a-repo) this repository.